gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Kotlin versions between 1.3.21 and 1.3.50 are tested.
 Earlier Kotlin versions are not supported.

-## Inherited strict versions with platforms
+## Endorse strict versions from platforms by default

-When depending on a platform component, Gradle will automatically inherit strict version constraints from the platform.
+When depending on a platform component, Gradle will automatically _endorse_ strict versions from the platform.
 This means that all _strict_ constraints defined in the platform will automatically be added to your dependency graph _as if they were first level constraints_.
-This behavior can be opted out by calling the `doNotInheritStrictVersions()` method:
+This behavior can be opted out by calling the `doNotEndorseStrictVersions()` method:

 ```
 dependencies {
     implementation(platform(project(':platform'))) {
-       doNotInheritStrictVersions()
+       doNotEndorseStrictVersions()
     }
     ...
 }
 ```

-More information about [strict constraints](userguide/rich_versions.adoc#rich-version-constraints) can be found in the documentation.
+More information about [strict version constraints](userguide/rich_versions.adoc#rich-version-constraints) can be found in the documentation.

 ## Support for Java 13 EA